Last updated on June 3rd, 2019 at 04:10 pm

 Combining antidepressants with other medications or other antidepressants is up to the discretion of your doctor.
-Be sure to inform your doctor of the medications you are currently taking.
+Be sure to inform your doctor about the medications you are currently taking.

 MAOIs should not be combined with SSRIs and they interact negatively.